The placenta is an oval-shaped, flat organ that connects your baby with your uterine wall.

 If your bleeding can be stopped or slowed considerably, you may be able to avoid early delivery, but you might have to stay for monitoring of you and your baby.

-This includes being hooked up to a fetal heart monitor and having an amniocentesis to determine if baby’s lungs are fully formed.
+This includes being hooked up to a fetal heart monitor and having an amniocentesis to determine if the baby’s lungs are fully formed.

 You may be given a steroid shot to help your baby’s lungs develop more quickly.